Reconstruction in one dimension from unlabeled Euclidean lengths: Denser graphs

 \section{Denser graphs}

 The limiting factor of our algorithm is its need for highly accurate measurements.
-Here we describe an option for certain denser graphs, which can require many fewer bits of accuracy.

-\begin{definition} We say that $G$ has a \defn{$k$-basis}, for some $k$, if it has a cycle basis where each cycle has $k$ or fewer edges. \end{definition}
+Here we describe an option for certain denser graphs, which can require many fewer bits of accuracy. \begin{definition} We say that $G$ has a \defn{$k$-basis}, for some $k$, and orientation $\sigma$, the $\RR$-cycle space of $G^\sigma$ has a cycle induced basis $\{\w_{\rho,\sigma}\}$, where each of the cycles $\rho$ has at most $k$ edges. \end{definition} If we assume that $G$ has a $k$-basis, then, given a noisy measurement $\l = \ell(\p) + \eps$, with $\eps\in \{-1,0,1\}^m$ we can compute a basis for $\Lat(\l)$ by enumerating every vector

-If a graph has a $k$-basis, then we can combinatorially enumerate all edge subsets of size $k$, and combinatorially enumerate all $\{-1,0,1\}$ coordinates to look for vectors in $S^{\sigma_\p}$, and we will be guaranteed to find a basis for this space.
-This step will be polynomial in $m$ (and exponential in $k$).
-Importantly, we only need to assume a constant number of bits of accuracy for the basis reduction step.
-See section~\ref{sec:exp} for experimental results.

-Once we have recovered $S^{\sigma_\p}$, we can proceed with the Seymour step to recover the graph.
+where $\w$ has at most $k$ non-zero entries, each of which is $\pm 1$ and $-k\le e\le k$ and checking whether it is in $\Lat(\l)$ using the lattice generating matrix $L(\l)$.
+Assuming that $G$ has a $k$-basis, a maximal linearly-independent subset of the vectors of this form will span a subspace of $\Lat(\l)$ that contains $\hat{S}^{\sigma_\p}$.
+A similar analysis to that in Section \ref{sec:lll}, shows that the span of the vectors returned by the brute-force procedure is, with high probability over a uniformly selected $\p$, a basis for $\hat{S}^{\sigma_\p}$.
+Once we have recovered $\hat{S}^{\sigma_\p}$, we can proceed as if we had used LLL.

+The complexity of the brute-force approach to find a $k$-basis for $S^\sigma$ is exponential in $k$, but polynomial in $m$.
+If $k$ is fixed and independent of $m$, it is polynomial, albeit much slower than LLL for even modest $k$.
+The advantage of the brute-force procedure is that, because it solves the shortest-vector problem for $\Lat(\l)$ exactly, we can take $b$ to be any quantity that is $\omega(m\log m)$, since we no longer have to account for the approximation factor in the LLL algorithm.